omc/websolr-guides/wordpress-solr.md

 When this form has been filled out, go ahead and click "Create."
 Afterwards, you will be redirected to a page that shows the status of your index and will probably show a message about taking a few minutes to complete:

 ![Create a websolr index](assets/wordpress/solr/Screenshot 6.png)

+The string of random characters at the end of the URL is your index's secret key.
+It is unique to this index, and is generally referred to as your "websolr key."

 If you see a message that says your index looks ok, you're done.
 Occasionally provisioning errors will occur and you will see a message about taking a long time to provision your index.
 Try appending "/refreshing" to the page's URL and give it a minute or two.
 If that doesn't clear things up, you will need to open a [support ticket](http://help.websolr.com) and have the Support Team take a closer look.